Risør (town): Name

 The name for the town of Risør likely comes from the Old Norse name Ríseyjar.
 The first element is rís which means "thicket" and the last element is eyjar which is the plural form of "island".
 The relatively more modern Danish version of eyjar is øer, hence the current spelling of Risør.
 The name was originally referring to the nearby island of Risøya which is located just outside the town.
 The old name of the town (until 1909) was Østerrisør (meaning "eastern Risør").
 The first element was added in the 16th century to distinguish the town from Vesterrisør, the old name of Mandal.

+Government

+In Norway, municipalities are the unit of local government.
+This means that cities and towns are simply designations for urban areas, but under current Norwegian law, they have no actual government authority.
+The town of Risør lies within Risør Municipality and is therefore governed by the municipal council of Risør Municipality.